 (HTML Special Characters Helper – plugin for WordPress)

-(Installing HTML Special Characters Helper)
+(Adding HTML Special Characters Helper plugin)

-(HTML Special Characters widget)
+(HTML Special Characters Helper)

 (HTML Special Characters – See more link)

-(HTML Special Characters – Complete character list)
+(HTML Special Characters – Full character list)

-(Character added to post in Visual mode)
+(Character inserted into post in Visual mode)

-(HTML Entities Button Menu Items – Text Editor)
+(HTML Entities Button Items)

-The HTML Entities Button plugin allows you to convert special characters to HTML entities …
+This plugin allows you to convert special characters to HTML entities …

 (Convert special characters to HTML entities)

-(Convert HTML entities to special characters functionality)
+(Convert HTML entities to special characters button)

 (Add HTML entities)

-Insert emoticons into your posts and pages …
+Insert emoticons into your text …

 You can also add WP Emojis …

-(WP Emoji One – WordPress plugin)
+(WP Emoji One plugin)

-Another thing you can use the HTML Entities Button plugin for is adding links to your most recent posts …
+One more thing you can use the HTML Entities Button plugin for is adding links to your most recent posts …

-(Insert links to recent posts button)
+(Insert links to recent posts functionality)

-(Keep Emoticons As Text plugin)
+(Keep Emoticons As Text – WordPress plugin)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

-After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
+After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
 This plugin does the same thing as deselecting the “convert to smilies” option that used to be available via the settings.

-Special Characters – Useful Resources:
+Special Characters – Additional Resources: